You know, I've complained before about this nutty Gregorian calendar we follow but it didn't do one bit of good, did it?

 Have been toying with the idea of giving up Lent for Lent.
 It's a technicality, of course, but follows the letter if not the spirit of the law.
 Do you think that would work, or is it a sure-fire way to spend a little time in Purgatory?

 My rich employers are not Catholics, so there's no pressure around here to participate.
+But they do get all done up for Easter Sunday services at their local rich-people church.

 All the best,